Koushith/Bike-Rental-System/README.md

 Represents a bike with properties such as bikeId, bikeName, status (e.g. available, booked), and any other relevant details.

-bikeId: a required string field with a unique constraint, representing the unique identifier for the bike
+- **bikeId**: a required string field with a unique constraint, representing the unique identifier for the bike
-bikeName: a required string field, representing the name of the bike
+- **bikeName**: a required string field, representing the name of the bike
-isAvailable: a boolean field with a default value of true, representing whether the bike is currently available
+- **isAvailable**: a boolean field with a default value of true, representing whether the bike is currently available